Click on the dropdown button to translate.

 Matthew 19:17 [Jesus speaking] “If you would enter into life, obey the commandments.”

-Who wrote The Covenant on stone tablets?
+Who wrote The Covenant on two stone tablets?

-Answer: The Son of God - The “one mediator between God and man” (2Timothy 2:5).
+Answer: The Son of God - the “one mediator between God and man” (2Timothy 2:5).

 The Ten Commandments ARE His commandments.